 A hands-on veterinary externship on the front lines of conservation and international health, providing an adventure in education.

 Nestled in a tropical rainforest jungle and Caribbean coast archipelago.

 Perform treatments as part of our mobile veterinary clinic in indigenous villages...large, small, and wild animals!

-Participate with scientists at the world's leading institution in international sea turtle field research.
+Participate with world experts in international sea turtle field research and conservation..

-Snorkel in a coastline full of giant pink starfish in the pristine waters of the Caribbean while learning about veterinary concerns in ecosystem health.
+Snorkel in a coastline full of giant pink starfish and coral reefs in the pristine waters of the Caribbean while learning about veterinary concerns in ecosystem health.